LuigiBrosNin/UNI/Master first year/Decision making with constraint programming/Decision making with constraint programming.md

 - Ant colony Optimization (ACO)

 ==ACO==
-Pheromone trails are simulated by a parametrized probabilistic model "pheromone model"
+Pheromone trails are simulated by a parameterized probabilistic model "pheromone model"
 ![[Pasted image 20241127174907.png]]
 - Pheromone values are the set of parameters
 - They act as the memory to keep track of the process so as to intensify search around the best solution components